USMAI-Library-Consortium/sru-queryer/readme.md

 All values are required.
 The sort_order can either be "ascending" or "descending."

-You should add all desired sortBy clauses to the Query object in an array with the keyword argument 'sort_queries='
+You should add all desired sortBy clauses to the SearchRetrieve object in an array with the keyword argument 'sort_queries='

 ### Sorting in 1.1: SortKey